CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 ## Setup MySQL locally

+1. For Windows, ensure MySQL Windows Service is already started.
+   - `Win + R` to open the run windws
+   - Type `services.msc`
+   - Press `Ctrl + Shift + Enter` to run as administrator
+     - If prompted by _User Account Control_, enter administrator password
+   - In the Services application, search for the MySQL Service (eg. _MYSQL81_ for MySQL 8.1)
+   - Check _Status_ of the service
+     - Running: OK, no further action needed
+     - Blank: Need to be started, do the next step
+   - Right click and press `Start`
-1. Search for **MySQL 8.1 Command Line Client** on your computer.
+2. Search for **MySQL 8.1 Command Line Client** on your computer.
 Execute it to open up the terminal.
-2. Enter your root password.
+3. Enter your root password.
-3. Run the SQL statements in `./backend/schema.sql` on the terminal.
+4. Run the SQL statements in `./backend/schema.sql` on the terminal.

 ## Setup environment variables